Abdullah-Engineer/Hands-on-Machine-Learning/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    *(Note: You might need to create a `requirements.txt` file by running `pip freeze > requirements.txt` after installing all necessary libraries for your notebooks.)*
+    *(If a `requirements.txt` file is not present, you can generate one after installing necessary libraries for the notebooks by running `pip freeze > requirements.txt`)*

 4.  **Start Jupyter Notebook:**
     ```bash